 That’s all well and good, but can you afford it?
 The answer is, compared to other hosting options, cloud servers are one of the most affordable ones out there.
 Purchasing and maintaining IT hardware isn’t cheap, especially if you’re thinking of upscaling.
 By using a cloud server, you offload the maintenance and running costs from your team, saving time, effort, and money.

 Remember we said they were flexible?
 Well, they’re also flexible in terms of how you pay for the service.
-Payment systems range from monthly and annual bills, to down-to-the-minute billing, like ours..
+Payment systems range from monthly and annual bills to down-to-the-minute billing, so you only pay for the resources you actually use.

 Physical servers are always at risk.
 Whether it’s from natural disasters, fires, theft, or malfunction, there’s always a chance something could happen to compromise your data and ultimately your business.